msemenistyi/capo/README.md

 button to restore all the events in panel.
 Subs and pubs checkboxes are used to show just one of them full-sized.
 Click on event name leads to corresponding subs and pubs columns update.
-**Strange events** section stands for events which have either 0 pub or 0 sub which may cause problems you are searching for.
+**Strange events** section stands for events which have either 0 pubs or 0 subs which may cause problems you are searching for.
+Filtering does not affect this section.
 **IE8+**

 ###Continuous integration